 PROFESSIONAL PREFACE

-A seasoned professional with over 11 Sales and Marketing Training, Insurance, Banking ,Disbursement Operations, Client Servicing and Documentation in the Financial Services
+A seasoned professional with over 11 years of experience in Sales and Marketing Training, Insurance, Banking ,Disbursement Operations, Client Servicing and Documentation in the Financial Services sector.

 Proven track of implementing operational policies/norms, systems & controls and customer service standards.